PetCaseFinder

 Plain-English summary

-A 15-year-old Cob mare had been experiencing watery eyes and occasional blinking spasms in her right eye for four months.
-A vet found two unusual hairs growing from her third eyelid, which were causing irritation and some scarring on the eye.
-After removing part of the third eyelid, the mare seemed to improve, but the symptoms returned two weeks later with more abnormal hairs found and removed.
-Eight months later, she developed similar issues in her left eye, which also had an unusual hair that was removed.
-Fortunately, after the last surgery, she has not had any more problems in either eye for four years.
+A 15-year-old Cob mare had been experiencing watery eyes and squinting in her right eye for four months.
+The vet found two unusual hairs growing from her third eyelid, which were causing irritation and damage to the eye.
+After removing the affected part of the third eyelid, the symptoms returned, leading to another surgery to remove more abnormal hairs.
+Eventually, the mare developed similar issues in her left eye, which was also treated successfully.
+After the final surgery, she showed no further problems for four years.

 Abstract